ayancey/MediaPopupModifier/README.md

 * Change popup duration
 * Option for removing the entire popup

-# Downloads
+# Download
-Click on the Releases button above, and pick the newest option.
+Click on the Releases button above, and select the newest option.